Part 1: The Battle

 The following morning, a sweep of the area showed the enemy had left and took all their dead and wounded but one.
 Later in the day, the battalion reconnaissance platoon found fresh graves with twenty-five bodies.
 Twenty-one of them were in NVA uniforms.

-Charley Company’s dead [KIA] numbered nine, and another 23 men were wounded.
+Charlie Company’s dead [KIA] numbered nine, and another 23 men were wounded.
 [Due to the fog of war, casualty totals reported vary, Cpt.
 Davin at one time reported ten killed and seventeen wounded.]
 One common denominator, however, among both the dead and the living was courage.
 Seven KIAs were posthumously awarded the Silver Star; Sp/4 Salome Beltran, SFC Jesse Tabor, and Cpt.
 Davin were also awarded the Silver Star.

 For the story of the gunship support provided by the Black Angel gunships, see Part 2, which is derived from Chapter 13 of the book, Saving Infantry and SOG Souls: A Crew Chief’s View, by Roger Lockshier.